 I shared this with my colleague.

 His response was that most people only post negative reviews.
-He’d used the service for nearly a year.
-He was happy with it and most of the people he knew used it.
+He’d used the service for nearly a year and he was happy with it as were most of the people he knew used it.

 With this in mind I thought I’d give his invitation to a free trial a go.
 What harm could it do?